Far North Line: Tain–Helmsdale: Lairg loop and the Sutherland coast

 The track then continues northwards along the River Shin for another 5.5 mi until it reaches Lairg station, located about 1.6 mi south of the village itself.
 This is the furthest point away from the coast on the Lairg loop; beyond the station the line curves sharply eastwards and heads back towards the Moray Firth along Strath Fleet, now paralleling the A839 road.
 The line then passes through another request stop, Rogart, which actually lies in the small hamlet of Pittentrail and about 1.5 mi south of Rogart itself; the station briefly closed in 1960, only to be reopened less than 9 months later.
-Immediately east of the station there is an open level crossing – one of only two on the line.
+Immediately east of the station there is an open level crossing – the only such crossing on the line.
 4 mi after Rogart, the railway meets the A9 again, as it passes by Mound Alderwoods and Loch Fleet.
 This was once the site of The Mound station and a junction with the Dornoch Light Railway to Dornoch; both the station and the branch closed in 1960.
 The railway then turns northeast and returns to the coast at Golspie, with the station located at the western end of the village.

 Just east of Golspie, the line meets Dunrobin Castle station, which was built as a private, single-platform halt for the Duke of Sutherland to serve Dunrobin Castle a short distance south of the track.
 The station closed in 1965 but reopened in 1985; today, the station is a public request stop, although it is only open during the summer months (one of only two such stations on the National Rail network, alongside Falls of Cruachan elsewhere in Scotland), corresponding to the castle's annual opening times.
-The station is also notable for its lack of lighting; as such, no trains are scheduled to call at the platform before 9am or after about 6pm.
+The station is also notable for its lack of lighting; as such, no trains are scheduled to call at the platform before 9 am or after about 6 pm.

 The line continues along the coast for another 15 mi, occasionally coming just metres away from the shoreline, passing through Brora station before reaching the village of Helmsdale, located at the mouth of the river of the same name.
 Helmsdale station lies on the other side of the river from most of the village.